A Poem

 When I was making money in a career, I was wishing to be a full-time mom.
 When I became a full-time mom and caretaker of my home, I felt guilty for not being more career focused and bringing in more money.
 What was going on here?
 The common denominator was my mindset and thinking I needed to be something more.

 A dear friend of mine from my middle school years helped me realize a couple years ago that I am already doing exactly what I set out to do since I was young.
-He said “Look at everything you’ve done, you went to school, you got your education, you’ve had your career, your raising a beautiful family as an awesome wife and mother.
+He said “Look at everything you’ve done, you went to school, you got your education, you’ve had your career, you’re raising a beautiful family as an awesome wife and mother.
 You are exactly the way I knew you would be since we were kids!”
 I had to take a step back and realize he was right.

 The thing is, I was so focused on the family I had lost (when my parents split up and my world came crashing down), and how I had always “messed everything up” and “gotten it all wrong”.
 I was just thinking about how I always had to be better and do better, I was so focused on fixing that I hadn’t even stopped to realize that I, along with my husband and God’s guidance, I had built the very thing I set out to––a family; a strong, beautiful family.